 13. Soothes the Effects of Trauma

-14. Helps you Tolerate Crowds and Noise
+14. Helps You Tolerate Crowds and Noise

-You can distance yourself from the noise of your surroundings and the buzz of the city through mindfulness.
+Places with a lot of noise and movement can be overwhelming for some.
+However, you can distance yourself from the noise of your surroundings and the buzz of the city through mindfulness.
 Reaching your inner center facilitates relaxation, ultimately allowing you to survive the day.

 15. Reduces Social Isolation

-16. Improves Body-positivity
+16. Improves Body-Positivity

 17. Lessens Aggressiveness